 Continuing education course in Diplomacy in the Digital Age

 “Diplomacy in the Digital Age” provides application-oriented knowledge about the effects of digitalization on diplomacy and international relations.
 This advanced continuing education course deals in depth with the topic of public affairs and the influence of digital communication in the public sector.
-It includes segments on Social Media, Public Affairs and Lobbying, and media training.
-A field trip will take participants to the digital and diplomatic hub of Europe - London.
+It includes segments on Social Media, Artificial Intelligence, digital governance, and media training.
+A field trip will take participants to the capital of Europe's digital leader - Tallinn.

 The continuing education course “Diplomacy in the Digital Age” is part of the DAS in Applied Diplomacy, which is still in the planning stages and for which successful participants will be able to earn credit.